inglish2022/One-Mile-At-A-Time/README.md

 *Travel Blog*

 ## Description
 Writing about travel experienes can be just as important as going on them yourself.
-Travelers spend plenty of time learning about where they are going , reliving the experiences they had, remembering the food they ate, adn everything else they want to talk about their travels.
-A
+Travelers spend plenty of time learning about where they are going, reliving the experiences they had, remembering the food they ate, and everything else they want to talk about their travels.
-This is blog site similar to a Wordpress site, where travelers can publish their blog posts and comment on other travelers’ posts as well.
+This is a blog site similar to a Wordpress site, where travelers can publish their blog posts and comment on other travelers’ posts as well.
 App is following the MVC paradigm in its architectural structure, and uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
 It was developed over using previous assignments and deployed to Heroku.

 ## Installtion
 Click on the Link provided here :